quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS supports both pre-shared key (PSK) and Diffie-Hellman over either finite fields or elliptic curves ((EC)DHE) key exchanges.
 PSK is the basis for Early Data (0-RTT); the latter provides forward secrecy (FS) when the (EC)DHE keys are destroyed.
-The two modes can also be combined, to provide forward secrecy while using the PSK for authentication.
+The two modes can also be combined to provide forward secrecy while using the PSK for authentication.

-After completing the TLS handshake, the client will have learned and authenticated an identity for the server and the server is optionally able to learn and authenticate an identity for the client.
+After completing the TLS handshake, the client will have learned and authenticated an identity for the server, and the server is optionally able to learn and authenticate an identity for the client.
 TLS supports X.509
 {{?RFC5280}} certificate-based authentication for both server and client.
 When PSK key exchange is used (as in resumption), knowledge of the PSK serves to authenticate the peer.

-The TLS key exchange is resistant to tampering by attackers and it produces shared secrets that cannot be controlled by either participating peer.
+The TLS key exchange is resistant to tampering by attackers, and it produces shared secrets that cannot be controlled by either participating peer.

 TLS provides two basic handshake modes of interest to QUIC: